 Students who complete the placement will attend a Tutorial Day in September and will prepare a compulsory presentation.
 More details will be available closer to the time.
 After the Tutorial Day, students will write their dissertations and submit this in January.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-- A UK First or 2:1 Honours degree (or equivalent internationall recognised qualification) in Economics,Finance, Banking, Accounting, Mathematical or scientific subject areas with evidence of some study of corporate finance, international finance & securities, banking or economics.
+- A UK 2:2 Honours degree (or equivalent international recognised qualification) in Economics,Finance, Banking, Accounting, Mathematical or scientific subject areas with evidence of some study of corporate finance, international finance & securities, banking or economics.

-- Applicants with 2:2 degree in the specified subject area will be considered on an individual basis provided they achieved high grades in core subjects. e.g. maths/stats/econometrics/finance.
+- Applicants with 2.2 degrees not in the specified subject area will be considered on an individual basis by the Admissions Tutor provided they achieved high grades in core subjects. e.g. maths, stats, econometrics, finance.

 - Applicants with relevant professional qualifications will be dealt with on an individual basis.

 Entry criteria are subject to review and change each academic year.

 International and EU Entry Requirements